Based on a relatively obscure Marvel Comics character

 who is accidentally zapped to Earth during the test-firing of a laser

-was the executive producer of what!?
+was the executive producer of this?!

 During the course of the movie, Howard must get used to his surroundings in the human world, while trying to find his way back home.
 He must also avoid another alien being called the Dark Overlord, who has possessed Dr. Jennings (Jeffrey Jones, as himself), one of the scientists in charge of the original experiment.